qteatime/crochet-docs/system/computing/intrinsics/index.rst

   one as an intrinsic type.
 We also discuss why, when, and how you might reach out for other models.

+- **Program representations**: we need to represent partial and delayed programs.
+In Crochet these end up as either Functions or Thunks.

 - **Collections**: somestimes we need to talk about several values in a consistent way.
 Collections are one way to achieve that.